Prasad-RP/Blog-Application/README.md

 This is backend application for blog.
 Made it for learning spring boot and Rest API's.
 Also pushed it to git to learn git hub.
-Can we execute this code by cloning it and hitting URL's on postman or can aslo make suitable frontend.
+Anyone can be execute this code by cloning it and hitting URL endpoints on postman or can aslo make suitable frontend.